Why Am I So Irritable and Moody?!

 - Strong sugar and refined carbohydrate cravings

-In addition to her moodiness and irritability, Sarah was also dealing with a persistent case of eczema, which indicated to me that she may also have a yeast problem.
+In addition to her moodiness and irritability, Sarah also dealt with a persistent case of eczema.
+This indicated to me that she may also have a yeast problem.
 While gut infections and Hashimoto’s do not always occur together, I do see it more often than not.

-So what causes the Candida overgrowth to begin with?
-It can be caused by a diet high in sugar and refined carbs (which feed the yeast), a round of antibiotics (which kill off the good bacteria in your gut that keep your Candida population under control), high alcohol intake, taking oral contraceptives, taking NSAIDs such as ibuprofen, as well as chronic stress.
-Even a diet high in beneficial fermented foods such as Kombucha, sauerkraut, and pickles, can feed Candida and cause an overgrowth.
+So what leads to Candida overgrowth in the first place?
+It can be caused by a diet high in sugar and refined carbs (which feed the yeast), a round of antibiotics (which kill off the good bacteria in your gut that keep your Candida population under control), high alcohol intake, oral contraceptives, NSAIDs such as ibuprofen, as well as chronic stress.
+Even a diet high in beneficial fermented foods such as Kombucha, sauerkraut, and pickles can feed Candida and cause an overgrowth.

-In Sarah’s case, she had recently taken antibiotics for a kidney infection, and she often had a glass of wine at the end of the day to help her unwind and to comfort her after a “raging witch” outburst.
+In Sarah’s case, she took antibiotics for a kidney infection, and she often had a glass of wine at the end of the day to help her unwind and provide comfort her after an outburst.

-If the lifestyle factors and symptoms above sound familiar, you can take this quiz to find out if you likely have yeast or Candida overgrowth.
+If the lifestyle factors and symptoms above sound familiar, you can take this quiz to find out if you may have yeast or Candida overgrowth.

-The great news is that once you eliminate your Candida overgrowth and your serotonin levels return to normal, the mood issues and other symptoms fade away.
+Once you eliminate your Candida overgrowth and your serotonin levels return to normal, mood issues and other symptoms fade away.
 I’ve helped thousands of patients overcome Candida using a simple three-part protocol.
 Part one is to follow a low carb diet in order to starve the yeast.
 Part two is to use two supplements, Candisol and Caprylic Acid, to kill the yeast.
 And part three is to restore your friendly gut bacteria that keep the yeast in check with a daily probiotic.

-And now, for my favorite part of Sarah’s story.
-Since I suspected that she was dealing with Hashimoto’s, I ran a complete thyroid panel on her.
-Her thyroid levels were below optimal and she tested positive for the Hashimoto’s antibodies that trigger brain inflammation and are linked to mood disorders.
-She began following The Myers Way® dietary and lifestyle program in The Thyroid Connection.
-I also started her on my Candida Control protocol to eliminate her yeast problem.
+Now it’s time for my favorite part of Sarah’s story.
+Once I suspected that she was dealing with Hashimoto’s, I ran a complete thyroid panel on her.
+Her thyroid levels were below optimal and she tested positive for the Hashimoto’s antibodies that trigger brain inflammation linked to mood disorders.
+She began following The Myers Way® diet and lifestyle program in The Thyroid Connection.
+I also started her on my Candida Breakthrough® protocol to eliminate yeast overgrowth.

-Three months later when she returned for her follow up appointment, she was on the verge of tears again, except this time it was for a great reason!
-She was no longer having “raging witch” moments and her husband and children had stopped worrying what version of her they would see at dinner each night.
-She had also seen an increase in her energy levels and had lost five pounds!
+Three months later she returned for her follow up appointment on the verge of tears again—this time it was for a great reason!
+She no longer experienced mood swings, and her husband and children stopped worrying what version of her would be at dinner each night.
+She also noticed an increase in her energy levels and lost five pounds!

-If you’re feeling frustrated or out of control because of irritability and mood swings, I want you to know that, just like Sarah, you CAN get to the true underlying cause and banish the “raging witch syndrome”!
+If you’re feeling frustrated or out of control because of irritability and mood swings, I want you to know that, just like Sarah, you CAN get to the true root cause and banish the “raging witch syndrome.”